Pilbara strike: The strike

+On 14 April 1949, Bin Bin, McKenna and 40 other strikers, including Crow Yougarla, were arrested at gunpoint, and a number of mass arrests followed.
+The leaders spent months awaiting trial, some of the time behind bars.
+Wages and improved conditions were eventually won by the strikers on Mount Edgar and Limestone Stations, after the managers realised that they could not continue to operate without Aboriginal labour.

-By August 1949, the Seamen's Union had agreed to blackban wool from stations in the Pilbara onto ships for export.
+In August 1949, the Seamen's Union agreed to blackban wool from stations in the Pilbara onto ships for export.
 On the third day after the ban had been applied, McLeod was told by a government representative that the strikers' demands would be met if the ban was lifted.
 Weeks after the strike ended and the ban lifted, the government denied making any such agreement.

+After the strike

-After the strike concluded many Aboriginal people refused to go back to working in their old roles in the pastoral industry.
+After the strike concluded, the stockmen had to negotiate their own pay.
+Many Aboriginal people refused to go back to working in their old jobs on the stations.
+It was not until 1968 that a full award rate for Aboriginal workers was enshrined in law.

 Eventually they pooled their funds from surface mining and other cottage industries to buy or lease stations, including some they had formerly worked on, to run them as cooperatives.

 Legacy

 Aboriginal plaintiffs from Strelley Station finally commenced an action in the Supreme Court of Western Australia in 1994, seeking a declaration that the 1905 repeal of section 70 was invalid.
 In 2001, after protracted litigation, the High Court of Australia held that the 1905 repeal had been legally effective.

-Four streets in the Canberra suburb of Bonner were named after the strike leaders in 2010.
-Clancy McKenna Crescent, Dooley Bin Bin Street, Peter Coppin Street and Don McLeod Lane were all named after the men instrumental in organizing the strike.
+In 2010 four streets in the Canberra suburb of Bonner were named after the strike leaders and people instrumental in organising it.
+These streets are: Clancy McKenna Crescent, Dooley Bin Bin Street, Peter Coppin Street and Don McLeod Lane were all named after the men instrumental in organizing the strike.